cytoscape/cytoscape.js-blog/_drafts/2016-06-22-social-network.md

 This code should be placed within the `DOMContentLoaded` block of `main.js`.
 Here the submit button is selected, then given an action.
-Currently the only action performed is clearing the graph (useful for when a user tries several users in a row without reloading the page).
+Currently the only action performed is clearing the graph (useful for when a user tries several Twitter handles in a row without reloading the page).
 Before we can go further here, we need to write a few functions to use.

 # Functions for adding nodes